The other day when my 8-year-old granddaughter was sewing lines on scrap fabric, she asked me, “Is sewing hard?”

 This is my first fail.
 I was nine, not far from my granddaughter’s current age.
 Dollie’s poor arms fell off when I took her out of storage.
 It makes the dress look better with arms.
 Yeah, really.

 So why have I stayed with sewing for 59 years?
 Dollie’s dress was designed by me.
 I felt very proud.
-Dollie has been wearing it for decades, travelling from California to Ohio to Arizona then back to California.
+Dollie has been wearing it for decades, traveling from California to Ohio to Arizona then back to California.
 I made it.
 I designed the dress.
 I engineered the pattern and cut the fabric, even if the fabric design is going in the wrong direction.
 I became her wardrobe consultant, not a very good one, though.
 I became a mathematician, even if one of the underarm seams is too small.
 I became an artist.
 And all of this is something that I took control of and created.
 And it felt awesome!!
 I still get that feeling when I finish any sewing project.
 I will never fail.
 I will either win or learn.
 All experts in sewing started out making a Dollie dress.
 I am on the right path.

 “Grandma, what is this?”
 “It’s a ruffler.
 It makes ruffles so I don’t have to.”